 To secure a perjury conviction, a prosecutor has to show that a false statement was made regarding a material issue in a case.
 This means it is always a defense for defendants to show that their statement did not impact a material issue.

 Consider, for example, a person testifying in a murder trial on whether a defendant killed someone intentionally.
 The person is not guilty of perjury if he/she purposely gives his/her false date of birth.
-The false date is not material as to whether the defendant killed the victim on purpose.
+The false date is not material as to whether the defendant intentionally killed the victim.